 The cloud is the future of networking.
 Today there are more options than ever before for companies to take advantage of the benefits of the cloud to transition resources from traditional on-prem data centers.
-These options can include public, private, or hybrid cloud environments, but with all of these options comes complexity.
+These options can include public, private, hybrid, or multi cloud environments, but with all of these options comes complexity.
 Trying to plan for the future, while still utilizing some traditional security and monitoring tools that live in the data center is causing challenges, primarily around security and packet visibility in the cloud.

 Let’s go over the basics.